murugis/murugis/README.md

 ### Hi there my name is Rose👋
-I am currently learning Data Science at Lambda School.
-I love puzzles and working with data to solve today's problems is my greatest goal.
+ Working and going to school taught me so many skills from not only how to drive but it also taught me to manage my time well.
+In other words, I am able to be flexible with having multiple jobs in order to find where I belong and that is my goal in life.
+I am currently learning Data Science at Lambda School.I love puzzles and working with data to solve today's problems is my greatest goal.

 ### Languages
-python,sql,
+Python, Mahine Learning, SQL

 -->
 ### How to reach me: